DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/quickstart/gethosturl.md

 ## Install insight-agent on `worker cluster`

-The `Working Cluster` needs to upload the data of indicators, logs, and links to the `Global Service Cluster`.
+The `Working Cluster` needs to upload the data of metrics, logs, and traces to the `Global Service Cluster`.
 Please ensure that the Insight in the `global service cluster` is running and has exposed the address that the working cluster can access.

 ### Obtain insight-agent through the interface